First I discovered darts.

 ‘I had beginner’s luck because I approached the game with a sense of relaxed fun – let’s replicate that state and attitude and I might just be able to return to my initial skill.’

-My new belief was about my personality rather than about my attitude to the game and my need to practise.
+So my new belief (and negative) was about my personality – I’m no good at it – rather than about my attitude to the game and my need to practise.

 Don’t make stupid mistakes